-For a traditional African child one’s parents are not only the biological parents.
-Every adult in the community is viewed and accorded the respect given to one’s birth parents.
+In most traditional African communities a child’s parents are not only the biological parents.
+Virtually every adult in the community is accorded the same respect given to one’s birth parents.
 Children can be placed within and outside kinship whenever perceived beneficial for the child, parents or the proposed adoptive/foster parents.
 Such arrangements may be temporary while the child attends school or needs to be nearer a clinic for a period while undergoing medical treatment or semi-permanent when they are offered to childless relatives.

-In cases where judged necessary to move a child, either temporarily or permanently, the feelings or opinions of the child are rarely factored in.
-Society trusts adults to make the right decision with the best interests of the child being the main consideration.
+In cases where judged necessary to move a child, either temporarily or permanently, the feelings or opinions of the child are rarely considered.
+Our society trusts adults to make the right decision, with the best interests of the child being the main consideration.
 However, without independent and professional adjudicators of these decisions, the reality is often that the adult(s)’ interests are the main consideration in most cases thereby leaving children vulnerable to potential emotional and/ or physical abuse.

-Perhaps the most vulnerable children are those living with step-parents.
-Societal perception of a step-child is that they are a child not any different from any other within a family yet directly involved individual parents see a step-child as someone else’s child.
 I want to argue that step-children tend to be mistreated because African society does not formally recognise or take pride in step-parenthood.
+Arguably the most vulnerable children are those living with step-parents.
+Societal definition of a step-child is that they are a child not any different from any other within a family yet directly involved individual parents see a step-child as someone else’s child.

 Most African languages do not have a noun for a step-child or step-parent.
 The child has a dilemma of what to call the step-parent especially if the adult rejects being referred to as ‘dad’ or ‘mum’.
 I wonder if the absence of a noun that denotes the proper relationship of the adult to the child is due to the value placed on having one’s biological children hence people are not keen to publicly acknowledge the true relationship they have with the child in public yet finding it hard to accept being the child’s parent in private.